Jebaseelanravi/instagram-clone/README.md

 # instagram-clone

-This project is made in love with Django.
+This project is made in :heart: with Django.
 As a the repo name suggests that this projects aims to build the clone of Instagram application using Python and Django

 ## How to run this project in your machine